SpectrumInstrumentation/spcm-core/src/spcm_core/README.md

-A high-level, general purpose, object-oriented Python package to control Spectrum Instrumentation GmbH devices.
+A low-level Python API package for interfacing with Spectrum Instrumentation GmbH devices.

-`spcm` can connect to digitizers, AWGs, StarHubs and Netboxes.
-The package contains classes for controlling specific cards and synchronization devices (StarHub) as well as for specific functionality, such as DDS and TimeStamps.
+`spcm_core` can handle individual cards, StarHubs, groups of cards and Netboxes

 # Notes